Coderived and contraderived categories of locally presentable abelian DG-categories: Introduction

 A construction of the contraderived abelian model structure for a locally presentable abelian DG\+category $\bB$ with enough projective objects is the main result of Section~\ref{contraderived-secn}.
 In Section~\ref{coderived-secn} we not only construct the coderived model structure for a Grothendieck abelian DG\+category $\bA$, but also show that the class of all Becker-coacyclic objects is closed under directed colimits in~$\sZ^0(\bA)$.

 Various descriptions of the class of all Becker-coacyclic objects in $\bA$ and (in the case of a locally coherent DG\+category~$\bA$) of the class of all absolutely acyclic objects in $\bA_\bfp$ are obtained in Sections~\ref{coderived-secn} and~\ref{locally-coherent-secn}.
 The main results about compact generators of Becker's coderived category in the locally coherent case, formulated above as Theorem~\ref{locally-coherent-abelian-DG-category-theorem} and Corollary~\ref{graded-coherent-CDG-ring-cor}, are proved at the end of Section~\ref{locally-coherent-secn}.
+The application to algebraic geometry (matrix factorizations on coherent schemes) is discussed in the last Section~\ref{coherent-schemes-matrix-factorizations-secn}, with Corollary~\ref{matrix-factorizations-cor} proved at the end of the paper.